atinm/musicpractice/README.md

 - Toggle "Snap" checkbox to snap loop edges to detected beats
 - Automatic beat and bar detection with visual markers

+#### Pitch Shifting

+- **Pitch Control**: Use the pitch spinner in the toolbar to adjust pitch by ±12 semitones
+- **Tempo Preservation**: Pitch changes do not affect playback speed
+- **Automatic Transposition**: Key labels and chord names are automatically transposed to match the new pitch
+- **Stem Processing**: All separated stems are pitch-shifted together for consistent playback
+- **Caching**: Pitch-shifted audio is cached for faster loading on subsequent sessions
+- **Reset Button**: Quickly return to original pitch (0 semitones) using the Reset button
+- **Session Persistence**: Pitch settings are saved and restored with session data

 ## Technical Details

 ### Audio Analysis